-- 38. 34.
-The exaction assessed by the Act is a punitive fee, penalty, or fine, and not a "tax" within the meaning of the Tax Injunction Act, 28 U.S.C. § 1341.
+- 38. The exaction assessed by the Act is a punitive fee, penalty, or fine, and not a "tax" within the meaning of the Tax Injunction Act, 28 U.S.C. § 1341.
 Several features of the Act confirm this conclusion, including its extraterritoriality, narrow applicability, and assessment against gross revenue rather than net income. - 39.
-35. The Act targets a very small number of large companies, specifically including, according to Maryland lawmakers, "Amazon, Facebook, and Google."
+The Act targets a very small number of large companies, specifically including, according to Maryland lawmakers, "Amazon, Facebook, and Google."
 See perma.cc/699U-4BQB.
 The express exemption from liability for print, radio, and television outlets-and now also news and broadcast media companies-ensures the charge reaches only the Act's limited range of intended targets: "massive technology companies" with a predominantly internet-based presence.
 See perma.cc/N975-TAXK, at 7. - 40.
 This discrimination reflects a policy that the content conveyed by print, television, and radio outlets and online news and broadcast websites is acceptable, whereas the content conveyed by the narrow class of companies now subject to the exaction is harmful, and dangerous, and should be punished.
 That is to say, the Act disapproves of and disfavors the content conveyed by the narrow class of companies subject to the exaction. - 41.
-36. The rate of assessment under the Act is a massive share of each digital advertiser's gross-not net-receipts, which is a highly unusual and extraordinarily severe form of exaction.
-For most impacted companies, it will impose liability nearly 20 times greater than

-Maryland's standard corporate income tax, wiping out most digital advertisers' entire profits on services provided in Maryland.
-See infra, ¶¶ 53-55.
+The rate of assessment under the Act is a massive share of each digital advertiser's gross-not net-receipts, which is a highly unusual and extraordinarily severe form of exaction.
+For most impacted companies, it will impose liability nearly 20 times greater than Maryland's standard corporate income tax, wiping out most digital advertisers' entire profits on services provided in Maryland.
+See infra, ¶ 53-55. - 42.

-- 42. 37.
 The Act imposes progressively greater penalties on companies based on their extraterritorial conduct-the more significant a company's participation in extraterritorial markets for digital advertising, the greater the rate of assessment on revenue derived from digital advertising in Maryland.
-There is no explanation for this design except a legislative purpose to punish large, out-of-state digital advertising companies for their extraterritorial activities. - 38.- The Act establishes a new tax that applies retroactively to the beginning of the calendar year.
-As the U.S. Trade Representative noted with respect to France's similar tax, entirely new retroactive taxes are "disfavored" under "basic concepts of fairness."
-Office of the U.S. Trade Representative, Report on France's Digital Services Tax Prepared in the Investigation under Section 301 of the Trade Act of 1974, at 50 (Dec.
-2, 2019) ("USTR Report"), perma.cc/XD9H-ZQ44. - 43.
-39. The legislative history indicates a punitive purpose.
+There is no explanation for this design except a legislative purpose to punish large, out-of-state digital advertising companies for their extraterritorial activities.

+- 43. The legislative history indicates a punitive purpose.
 In the months leading up to the enactment of the Act, an op-ed appeared in the New York Times accusing Google and Facebook of "mak[ing] their profits using business models that erode" the "shared values and norms on which democracy depends."
 Paul Romer, A Tax That Could Fix Big Tech, New York Times (May 6, 2019), perma.cc/MZ83-NF5Y.
 The op-ed described large digital advertising companies as "too big to trust" and creating "a haven for dangerous misinformation and hate speech."
 Id.
 The op-ed called for States like Maryland to impose a "charge" or "penalty" on digital advertisers' business models, almost exactly in the form of the Act.
 Id.
 The Senate sponsors of the Act presented the op-ed's author, Professor Paul Romer, as a witness in support of the Act and included his op-ed in the legislative history.
 See Testimony from Paul Romer to Budget & Taxation Committee (Jan.
-29, 2020), perma.cc/EZ4M-ZEGY.
+29, 2020), perma.cc/EZ4M-ZEGY. - 44.
+Professor Romer's testimony at the Senate hearing echoed his op-ed.
+He stated his opinion that "the market for digital services is broken and that a tax on digital advertising can help restore the conditions needed for the market to work."
+In his view, "the pervasive dishonesty of the people who have made hundreds of billions from targeting and tracking is the final proof that something is terribly wrong with the market for digital services."
+See Testimony from Paul Romer to Budget & Taxation Committee.1